 Employees of the state of Washington and its political subdivisions are entitled to paid holiday leave on the legal holidays listed above.
 WA Statute 1.16.050(4) Employees of the state and its political subdivision are entitled to one paid holiday per year in addition to those listed above, except employees of school districts and non-classified employees of institutions of higher education who hold appointments or who are employed under service contracts for less than 12 months.
 The eligible employees may select the date of the additional holiday after consulting with their employer.
 WA Statute 1.16.050(2)

 Private employers in Washington are not required to close on any of the listed holidays.
-Additionally, private employers are not required to allow employees to take either paid or unpaid time off on the holidays nor are they required to pay employees any premium wage rates to employees who work on the holidays.
-Private employers may establish policies or practices granting employees time off on any of the listed holiday or agree to pay premium wage rates to employees who work on those days.
+Additionally, private employers are not required to allow employees to take either paid or unpaid time off on the holidays, nor are they required to pay employees any premium wage rates to employees who work on the holidays.
+Private employers may establish policies or practices granting employees time off on any of the listed holidays or agree to pay premium wage rates to employees who work on those days.
 Employers who establish such policies or practices may be required to comply with them.

 Find out more about Washington’s Leave Laws.